Douglas Corrigan: Aircraft mechanic

 Ryan Aeronautical Company operated from the airfield where Corrigan learned to fly, and hired him for their San Diego factory in 1926.
 Corrigan was responsible for assembling the wing and installing the fuel tanks and instrument panel of Charles Lindbergh's Spirit of St. Louis.
 Corrigan and his colleague Dan Burnett increased the lift of the aircraft by extending the wing 10 ft longer than any previous Ryan design.
 Corrigan pulled the chocks from the Spirit of St Louis when Lindbergh took off from San Diego to New York to prepare for his historic flight.

 After Lindbergh's success in May 1927, Corrigan decided to duplicate it and selected Ireland as his objective.
 He discussed the idea with friends and mentioned flying without permission.
 When Ryan Aeronautical moved to St. Louis in October 1928, Corrigan stayed in San Diego as a mechanic for the newly formed Airtech School.
-With more than fifty students flying each day, Corrigan could only get flight time during his lunch break.
+With more than fifty students flying each day, Corrigan could get flight time only during his lunch break.

 During his short flights, Corrigan performed aerobatic stunts.
 His favorite maneuver was the chandelle, in strings of up to a dozen, spiralling from close to the ground.
 The company disapproved and prohibited him from performing stunts in the company aircraft.
-Corrigan simply flew to a field further south where his stunts could not be seen by his employers.
+Corrigan simply flew to a field farther south where his stunts could not be seen by his employers.